helsingborg-stad/s3-local-index/README.md

 ## CLI Commands

-The plugin provides several WP-CLI commands for managing S3 indexes:
+The plugin provides a WP-CLI command for managing S3 indexes:

 ### Create Full Index

-Creates a complete index by scanning all objects in the S3 bucket:
+Creates a complete index by scanning all objects in the S3 bucket.
+It is recommended to setup this action as a daily cron, to eshure that the index is as accurate as possible over time (it is however maintained when a file is deleted or added in realtime).

 ```bash
 wp s3-index create